decentralisedbonds/decentbond/README.md

 g++ -lssl -lcrypto server.cpp -o server

 Server expects privkey.pem and fullchain.pem in its working directories, these need to be CA signed and not self signed or else the app will not be able to contact the server.

+Server usage in linux is './server -h <serverIP> -p 443' .
+May need sudo to bind to port 443.